Solar Panels in Rearcross, Co. Tipperary

 A system installed in Rearcross today will generate clean electricity for 25-30 years with minimal maintenance.

-Government Support for Solar in Rearcross
+Solar grants available in Rearcross

 Homeowners in Rearcross, Co.
 Tipperary can apply for the SEAI solar PV grant.
 The maximum grant of €1,800 is confirmed for 2026.